 Budapest comes alive in the winter months, and it feels like all the best things to do here are a reflection of that.

-Hungary is a country steeped in history, culture, and tradition, which you can learn in some of the over 100 museums in the capital.
+Hungary is a country steeped in history, culture, and tradition, which you can learn (and escape the cold!) in one of over 100 museums in the capital.

-There are also few better ways to learn about a place than through its cuisine, which you can sample to warm up after a long day of cultural enrichment.
+There are also few better ways to learn about a place than through its cuisine, which you can sample to warm up after a long day of sight-seeing.
+Try the popular Hungarian Goulash, a hearty and warming stew filled with beef, potatoes, onions and paprika – you won’t be disappointed!

 What to see

-The city is lit up at night to accentuate that magic you feel, from the history to the architecture.
-Make sure to watch the Basilica Light Show and take a ride on the Christmas Light Tram if you get the chance.
+The city is lit up at night which gives a truly magical feel.
+Make sure to watch the daily Basilica Light Show that takes place every half hour between 4pm-9pm.
+For an extra sprinkling of festivity, you can take a ride on the Christmas Light Tram.

-Buda Castle and the neighbouring gardens, Várkert Bazár, are the crown in the ‘Pearl of the Danube’, and the river that runs through its centre is also well worth enjoying.
-You can cruise along it for a nice meal, or even take to the ice in certain sections.
+Buda Castle and the neighbouring gardens, Várkert Bazár, are the crown in the ‘Pearl of the Danube’, and well worth a trip.

-Ruin Pubs are something you’ll hear a lot about when researching/visiting Budapest – for good reason.
-They’re a quirky chain that turns abandoned buildings into cosy and characterful pubs.
+Ruin Bars are something you’ll hear a lot about when researching your trip to Budapest – and for good reason.
+They’re a quirky chain that turns abandoned buildings into cosy and characterful underground pubs.
+They can be hard to find, as from the outside they look like run-down buildings, but inside you’ll find unique settings with a laid back atmosphere.

 Don’t forget to pack your travel insurance